 - Blaming your children for your problems and how you feel

-- Never apologizing for your mistakes and doing something wrong
+- Never apologize for your mistakes and doing something wrong

-- Compare your child to another child or their sibling
+- Comparing your child to another child or their sibling

 - Diminishing your child’s success